Stabilizing the singularity swap quadrature for near-singular line integrals: Modified interpolation bases

 The main benefit of this translation is that the magnitudes of the integrals $\widetilde{P}_k^m(t_0)$ for $k>1$ are significantly reduced compared to those of the standard monomial basis (see \eqref{eq:monomial_integral}).
-This makes them more consistent with the actual magnitude of the integral $I_m$, thereby reducing cancellation.
+This can be understood from the fact that the dominant contribution to both the standard and modified basis integrals arises from a neighborhood around $t=a$.
+In the standard basis, the monomials $t^{k-1}$ are generally $\mathcal{O}(1)$ in this region (unless $|a|$ is small), whereas the translated basis functions $(t-a)^{k-1}$ vanish at $t=a$ and are therefore small in the dominant region.
+This makes the modified basis integrals more consistent with the actual magnitude of the integral $I_m$, thereby reducing cancellation.
+Equivalently, the translation enforces a factored representation of the near-vanishing behavior: it works directly with powers of $(t-a)$, as in the right-hand side of \eqref{eq:poly}, rather than reconstructing them through the expanded polynomial form on the left-hand side.
 The case $k=1$, where the modified basis integral reduces to that of the standard basis, needs special treatment, as we now explain.

-\subsubsection{Stable evaluation of the constant coefficient $d_1$}
+\subsubsection{Stable evaluation of the constant coefficient \boldmath{$d_1$}}

 Thanks to the design of the translated basis, the $k=1$ (constant) term now dominates the overall integral $I_m$.
 Yet the large magnitude of $\widetilde{P}_1^m(t_0)$ (relative to $|I_m|$) remains a source of numerical sensitivity, as any error in computing the coefficient $d_1(t_0)$ is much amplified, degrading the overall accuracy.
 Since $d_1(t_0)=F(a)$, this coefficient is small due to $\ftilde(t,\xx)$ nearly vanishing at $t=a$.
 Thus its value obtained from solving the Vandermonde system given the data $\{F_j\}$ cannot in general have high \textit{relative} accuracy.